CESARDELATORRE/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ### Handling Partially Fulfilled Orders

 When a registrant creates an order, it may not be possible to completely fulfill the order.
-For example, a registrant may request a registrant may request five seats for the full conference, five seats for the drinks reception, and three seats for the pre-conference workshop.
+For example, a registrant may request five seats for the full conference, five seats for the drinks reception, and three seats for the pre-conference workshop.
 There may only be three seats available and one seat for the drinks reception, but more than three seats available for the pre-conference workshop.
 The